samkas125/samkas125/README.md

   - **IBDP [predicted grade management](https://predictedgradetest.pythonanywhere.com)** using the Flask web framework in python.

   - **Minecraft plugin** that allows users to save, and later access locations in their worlds.

+  - **Maze Game** that algorithmically generates solvable mazes of different difficulties and allows user to solve them.

 ### I'm currently learning:
   - NLP using HuggingFace transformers